whizzer75/whizzer75.github.io/3-add-user.md

 At the top of the user management screen type the name of the new user you wish to create and their email address in the appropriate text fields.
-Optionally drop down the "Groups" menu and choose an existing group or create a new one.
+Optionally, drop down the "Groups" menu and choose an existing group or create a new one.
 When you are finished, click "Create".